 Ambassadors and Alumni make appearances at community events in Oregon and SW Washington.
-To request an ambassador or alumnus at your event please fill out the form below.
-If you have questions please contact Rhonda Rosemus at Rhonda.Rosemus@trailblazers.com
+To request an ambassador or alumnus at your event please contact Rhonda Rosemus at Rhonda.Rosemus@trailblazers.com

 Glickman’s extensive involvement with sports in and around Oregon earned him the title of the “father” of professional sports in Oregon.
 Glickman graduated for the University of Oregon with a degree in Journalism in 1948 after serving in World War II.
 Glickman was one of the founders of the Portland Buckaroos of the Western Hockey League in 1960.
 Glickman co-founded the Portland Trail Blazers in 1970 and served as the General Manager for the Blazers from its inception until his retirement in 1987.
 Glickman was inducted into the Oregon Sports Hall of Fame in 1986 for his contributions to sports in Oregon and was cited as Portland, Oregon’s First Citizen of the Year in 1992.
 In 1977 Glickman wrote his autobiography, Promoter Ain’t a Dirty Word.